 Thanksgiving is just two weeks away, and I’ve been preparing for weeks.
 My menu is set, the grocery list was made, and lunch is planned for 2pm on Thanksgiving Day.

 From there, it’s fairly simple to gather what I need and enjoy the day.
 Especially with a little more advanced planning.

-Here are a few things to do now to prepare for hosting Thanksgiving dinner:
+Here are seven things to do now to prepare for hosting Thanksgiving dinner:

 Photo Credit: Flickr user johnnyc_idm

 More from Heather: